Artist Residency Fund Grant

 Applications for the 2020 cycle will be available in Spring 2020.

 For specific information about eligibility, the review process and evaluative criteria, the application, and other information, please review the Grant Guidelines.

 - Applicant organizations must be a current recipient of a 2019 TACA Arts General Operating Grant.

-- If your organization is a previous recipient of an Artist Residency Fund grant and have not yet completed the residency or submitted the final report form, you are not eligible to apply.
+- Previous Artist Residency Fund grant recipients that have projects in-process and have not yet submitted the Final Report form for their grant are not eligible to apply.

 All applications are evaluated by a multi-disciplinary jury of local and national artists and arts experts.
 All applications are evaluated on the following criteria:

 |45 Points||Change-Making Potential

 Impact on the future of the organization